SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ```

 The instance variables are:
 - `countryList` is a presenter of the list of country names.
-It is a drop list presenter.
+It is a drop-list presenter.
 - `countryCode` is a presenter to display the country code such as FR or CH.
-It is a input field presenter.
+It is an input field presenter.
 - `countryFlag` is a presenter for the flag.
 It is an image presenter.
 - map is an instance of the class `EarthMap`.